opengeospatial/ogcapi-features/clients/gdal.md

 532473.000769929,181219.003820829,City,City of London
 ```

-The following command fetches all name features that is one of "Country", "Capital", "City", "Town", "Village", or "Hamlet" and creates a GeoPackage file `places.gpkg` with the features (roughly 30000 features):
+The following command fetches all name features that is one of "Country", "Capital", "City", "Town", "Village", or "Hamlet" and creates a GeoPackage file `places.gpkg` with the features:

 ```sh
 % ogr2ogr -where "type='Country' OR type='Capital' OR type='City' OR type='Town' OR type='Village' OR type='Hamlet'" -oo PAGE_SIZE=10000 -f GPKG places.gpkg OAPIF:https://demo.ldproxy.net/zoomstack names